( SERVES 6 )

 In my experience, the puddings will keep for five years.
 My small stock of puddings at home goes back that far.
 I taste one each year and have observed that the flavour just gets better with age.

-- Combine all the ingredients - raisins, sultanas, currants, almonds (blanched and chopped), Shreddo suet, orange (zest and juice), lemon (zest and juice), apple (unpeeled, cored and grated), flour, raw sugar, eggs, salt, cinnamon, mixed spice, mixed peel, brandy, and beer) and mix thoroughly.
+- Combine all the ingredients - raisins, sultanas, currants, almonds, Shreddo suet, orange, lemon, apple, flour, raw sugar, eggs, salt, cinnamon, mixed spice, mixed peel, brandy, and beer.
+Mix thoroughly.

 - Cover and refrigerate for 48 hours.

 - Grease 4 x 12cm-diameter pudding basins and divide the mixture between them.

 - Press the mixture down firmly to make sure that it is compact.